OCamlPro/alt-ergo/README.md

 Alt-Ergo is freely available for non-commercial uses (such as academic and exploratory trials) under the [OCamlPro non-commercial license 1.0].

 For commercial use, see the [Alt-Ergo Users' Club].
 Club members with adequate membership can have access to Alt-Ergo under the [Apache Software License version 2.0].
-See enclosed [LICENSE] file for more detail.
+See the [license section] for more detail.

 ## Build

-See [installing informations] file.
+See [installing informations] section.

 ## Contributing